paperbenni/paperbenni.github.io/content/posts/cline.md

 # My experiences with Cline

-Cline is an open source AI powered coding agent living in VS Code.
+Cline is an open-source AI-powered coding agent living in VS Code.
-I find VS Code rather annoying to use compared to NeoVim and Zed.
+I find VS Code rather annoying to use compared to Neovim and Zed.
 Cline is the thing making me keep a resource-hogging instance of VS Code open next to the other two.